miguelferlez/keepcoding-practica-backend-av/README.md

 Make sure to **check the new .env values** to match your configuration.

-Use a cloud provider like [MongoDB Atlas](https://www.mongodb.com/atlas) or install and set up [MongoDB](https://www.mongodb.com/try) instance:
+Use a database cloud provider like [MongoDB Atlas](https://www.mongodb.com/atlas) or install and set up [MongoDB](https://www.mongodb.com/try) instance:

 - Windows: install .exe
 - Linux/Mac: